Learn how to pay off your debt with these six simple steps.

-Paying off debt can seem overwhelming, especially when the payments start to become too much for your income.
+Paying off debt can seem overwhelming, especially when the monthly payments start to become too much for your income.
 Juggling bills, putting off payments and dodging collectors is all extremely stressful.
-And financial stress has a way of completely taking over your thoughts, so it’s hard to focus on anything else.
+And financial stress has a way of completely taking over your thoughts, so it’s hard to focus on anything else besides your personal finance troubles.
 Luckily, you’re in the right place to learn how to pay off debt in the fastest way possible.

-Here’s a quick overview on how to pay off debt effectively:
+Here’s a quick overview of how to become debt free:

 Step 1: Prioritize debts for repayment